 Paul’s anger is not confined to the household.
 He is angry with the succession of psychiatrists he visits, the children’s teachers, in fact with almost everyone with whom he comes into contact.
 He even screams profanities in open public places.

 There are comedies and there are dramedies, Breeders is somewhere north of those.
 Maybe, a new genre is required, ‘Dramedy Noir’ perhaps.
-One thing’s for sure, the singular term comedy does not apply.

 A third series has already been commissioned.